 You MUST see any lava that might be flowing at the time you visit, IF they are allowing visitors.
 However,

 just viewing in person the Volcano Nat.
 Park is worth it to see where there are miles in every direction of chared boulders the size of cars on top of each other as far as the eye can see, which were spewed out of the cauldron time after time.
 There are remains of charred bodies from one of the earlier eruptions on display, if you can stomach it.
-There is a distinct sulphur smell all around, but you can tolerate it unless allergic to sulfur.

 If possible, go to a pineapple farm and buy a plate of fresh cut pineapple for the whole family, NOT a plate for each, or your mouths will be scalled for several days and you will not be able to speak for a time, either!